navis-org/navis/docs/examples/4_remote/README.md

-### Remote data source
+### Remote Data Sources

-These tutorials will show you how to load data from remote data sources
+These tutorials will show you how to load data from remote data sources: